SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Once you have archived the collected materials, you can consider showcasing them in a digital exhibition.
 In this section we will show you how to leverage a given tool, called [Software Stories](https://stories.softwareheritage.org/).

 Software Stories was set up by Software Heritage in collaboration with the sciencestories.io team and the University of Pisa.
 The Software Stories interface is designed to highlight materials about a software title in a  visual manner, similar to a digital software museum.
-The engine provides a semi-automatic tool for curators to create the presentation layer of  the Software Heritage Acquisition Process (SWHAP) allowing curators to generate a multimedia overview of a landmark legacy software title.
+The engine provides a semi-automatic tool for curators to create the presentation layer of  the SWHAP allowing curators to generate a multimedia overview of a landmark legacy software title.

 The Software Heritage library is devided into collections.
 You can either choose to contribute to an exhisting collection (for now Pisa and Inria), or to create a new dedicated collection for your institution.